Earlier this year we brought the story of a German couple living in Eastern Arizona, whose investor visa renewal was denied by the U-S.

 CUT from story: .”…they told me nope you don’t get it because the outcome of the business is not enough.”

 KJZZ’s Tony Ganzer visited Joerg and Beate Bohlig near Stuttgart, Germany to see how they’re fairing.

-(Editor’s Note: This story was written in Germany, but subsequently produced and edited in the U.S. It is a comprehensive, 12-minute look into the state of German and U.S. immigration policy, and past, focusing on guest worker programs.
+(Editor’s Note: This story was written in Germany, but subsequently produced and edited in the U.S. It is a 12-minute profile of German and U.S. immigration policy, and past, focusing on guest worker programs.
 The audio provided is from Deutsche Welle Radio’s “Insight.”)

 KJZZ’s Tony Ganzer has been investigating the Guest Worker program instituted by Germany in the 1960s and 70s, in hopes of finding something the US could use in its own efforts to reform immigration policy.
 Germany is still coping with the effects of its program, and as Ganzer reports, some experts say the US may not have better luck if it rolls out its own guest worker program.

 Continue reading “A Guest Worker Program that Works?”